 Getting a smart gadget can help you speed up your cooking process.
-You can use a cooker with a timer, Thermomix or Ninja.
-While the gadgets doing their “work”, I will take this time to prepare myself and the kids.
+I rely heavily on my cooking gadgets like Thermomix, Ninja grill, etc While the gadgets doing their “work”, I will take this time to prepare myself and the kids.

 Preparing bento early in the morning can be a stressful thing, especially when you are rushing for time and chasing the kids to prepare.
 But with proper planning and early preparation, it can be a fulfilling and an enjoyable thing.